I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/parallel/ns-parallel-_parallel_interrupt_service_routine.md

 ## Members

-`DeferredPortCheckContext`
+`InterruptServiceRoutine`

+Pointer to an interrupt service routine.

+`InterruptServiceContext`

-Pointer to an optional context for the deferred port check routine.
+Pointer to a context for the interrupt service routine.

 `DeferredPortCheckRoutine`